 All 7 Butler County judges recuse themselves from lawsuit accusing elected officials of alleged bribery

-BUTLER COUNTY, Ohio (WXIX) - All seven judges in Butler County Common Pleas Court are recusing themselves from handling a lawsuit that accuses the county auditor, a Liberty Township trustee and a member of the county’s planning and zoning board of corruption-related allegations.
+BUTLER COUNTY, Ohio (WXIX) - All seven judges in Butler County Common Pleas Court recused themselves from handling a lawsuit accusing the county auditor, a Liberty Township trustee and a member of the county’s planning and zoning board of corruption-related allegations.

 One of the elected officials, Auditor Roger Reynolds, is under criminal investigation right now by local and state authorities, according to the Butler County Sheriff’s Office.

 Judges are not required to state why they recuse themselves from a case or cases.

 Now, the Ohio Supreme Court will assign a visiting judge, she said.
 It’s not clear when the judges would all sign the recusal paperwork so that process can begin.
 It could take “weeks,” she said.

 Auditor Roger Reynolds and Liberty Township Trustee Tom Farrell are accused in court records of alleged bribery, tortious interference and ethics law violations related to an 87-year-old man and his land development contracts.

 Gerald Parks claims he’s lost contracts to sell his property due to their “tortious interference with him and his business dealings,” resulting in a loss of at least $1.3 million after turning down an “undervalued” offer from Reynolds to buy some of his land in 2015.

 Parks owns land on both sides of Hamilton Mason Road in West Chester and Liberty townships.